-PUBLIC HEALTH
+PUBLIC HEALTH requirements for active dut

 Public Health (PH) develops, plans, and implements military PH activities related to Force Health Management (FHM) and Community Health Management (CHM).
-PH hours of operation are Monday through Friday, 7:30 a.m. to 4:30 p.m.
-Pre-deployment clinic hours for flyers are Tuesdays and Thursdays at 2 p.m. and non-flyers are Tuesdays and Thursdays from 8 to 10 a.m.; an appointment must be made by the Unit's Deployment Monitor.
-Post-deployment in-processing hours are Monday through Friday from 8 a.m. to 2 p.m..
+PH hours of operation are 7:30 a.m. to 4:30 p.m.
+Monday through Friday.
+Pre-deployment clinic hours for flyers are at 2 p.m.
+Tuesdays and Thursdays and non-flyers are Tuesdays and Thursdays from 8 a.m. to 10 a.m.; an appointment must be made by the Unit's Deployment Monitor.
+Post-deployment in-processing hours are from 8 a.m. to 2 p.m.
+Monday through Friday.
 FHM includes deployment medicine and occupational health.
 Before individuals are able to leave for deployment, they must be medically cleared by the medical group.
 PH monitors health status of personnel with orders to deploy and ensures that all members receive proper medical care required for the deployed environment.
-Postdeployment processing is conducted within the first 5 days of returning to Little Rock AFB at PH.
+Postdeployment processing is conducted within the first five days of returning to Little Rock AFB at PH.
 Members are required to bring their sealed medical record and CAC card.
 Additionally, PH must provide medical intelligence to deploying personnel and commanders.